windmill-labs/windmilldocs/docs/reference.md

 They are editable in the UI and also readable if they are not [Secret Variables](#secret-variables)

-Inside the scripts, one would use the windmill client to interact with the user-defined variables.
+Inside the scripts, one would use the Windmill client to interact with the user-defined variables.

 Python: